Thirteen Seasons (448-222-2

 Vazquez was later selected by the San Francisco Giants in the 15th round (447 overall) of the First-Year Player Draft.
 Later in the summer, Kevin Rivers signed a free-agent contract with the Seattle Mariners' organization.

 During the summer, Scott Savastano was drafted for the second time in his Ravens career (and the third time overall), this time by the Seattle Mariners in the 28th round (852 overall).
 So far, Savastano has progressed the farthest of any Raven who has tried his hand at professional baseball.
-After playing one game for Triple-A Tacoma in his first year as a pro, Savastano worked his way up the ladder in 2009 and 2010, playing the second half of the 2010 campaign and opening 2011 in Double-A.
+After playing one game for Triple-A Tacoma in his first year as a pro, Savastano worked his way up the ladder in 2009-11 and opened the 2012 season back in Triple-A with Tacoma.

 The 2007 squad holds a place in the discussion of greatest teams in Franklin Pierce history and is the one that began talk of a dynasty in Rindge.
 That edition of the Ravens lost only four games in 30 regular season Northeast-10 games (26-4), lost just once in five games at the Northeast-10 Championship and then swept through four games at the NCAA Northeast Regional on its way to a program-best 49-11 record.
 To date, it is the only team in program history to pull off the trifecta of capturing the Northeast-10 regular season title, the Northeast-10 postseason title and the NCAA Regional title.
 At the conclusion of the season, pitcher/designated hitter Keith Renaud was selected as the Northeast-10 Player of the Year.
 The summer after the 2007 campaign was the third time multiple players from Franklin Pierce were taken in the draft.